Sauman9456/REST-API-for-Event-Registration/README.md

 # REST-API-for-Event-Registration
+This app is based Django framework ans uses sqlite3 database

-Using this API registered users can perfom the following things:
+Using this API users can perfom the following things:

 1) User need to register first